Relational Fielding

 Relational Fielding draws from a wide range of contemplative, relational, somatic, and creative practices that support presence, healing, and collective learning.
 The specific practices engaged in any given process will vary depending on context, duration, group size, and areas of emphasis.

-Practices commonly included in Relational Fielding processes may include:
+Practices commonly included in Relational Fielding processes:

 Together, these practices provide structures through which relational fields are cultivated, explored, and harvested.